 Home decorating can be stressful.
 Whether you’re renovating a room for the first time or simply want to update your existing décor, there’s a lot to think about.
 The decisions you make can affect the comfort and happiness you get from your living space.
 Experts in the field of psychology have found many benefits to decorating your home.
-For one, research has shown that making your home beautiful, as opposed to unkempt, helps to improve your psychological and physical health.
+Peaceful Mind Psychology, a Psychologist in Melbourne, recommends that making your home beautiful, as opposed to unkempt, helps to improve your psychological and physical health.
 As a matter of fact, decorating your home can positively impact your mental health in so many ways.

 It Diverts Us And Forces Us To Focus